 IBER Request for Certification, Training, and Instrument Use

-The Institue of Bioengineering Research Center (IBEr) Laboratories has a large variety of research equipment that is available for use by faculty, staff, and students.
+The Institute for Bioengineering Research Center (IBER) Laboratories has a large variety of research equipment that is available for use by faculty, staff, and students.
 The clients wanting to use this equipment should contact the individuals listed below.
 Special scheduling arrangements can often be made to fit unique circumstances.